njhofmann/portolve/README.md

 # portolve
-Exploration of the optimal portfolio problem through multi-objective evolutionary algorithm techniques.
+Kotlin & Gradle framework for exploring the task of multi-objective portfolio optimization with evolutionary algorithms.

+## Motivation

+## Project

+### Features

+## Setup